Lightning-AI/litgpt/tutorials/prepare_dataset.md

 ### FLAN

 FLAN is a collection of several datset subsets by Google.
-In particular, the provided script in Lit-GPT loads the subsets from
+In particular, the provided script in LitGPT loads the subsets from [here](https://huggingface.co/datasets/Muennighoff/flan).
-[here](https://huggingface.co/datasets/Muennighoff/flan).

 By default, all subsets (1,386,050 samples) and validations sets (367,190 subsets) are combined into a single dataset: